-Please provide ANY information that you think is noteworthy about you or a family member and send to Carol Wilkins Freeman (Lorenzo Wilkins) - email@example.com NO LATER THAN 6/7/19.
+Please provide ANY information that you think is noteworthy about you or a family member and send to Carol Wilkins Freeman (Lorenzo Wilkins) - firstname.lastname@example.org.
 Use the list below as a starting point.

 Use funny photographs.
 Fresh new pictures of kids doing something funny is always engaging and ripe for further conversation.

 List a bunch of interesting facts about different people in the family without actually naming the person.
 Have family members guests as to which one matches home.
 Post the answers in the following issue so that people have something to look forward to.

 Talk about recent achievements that have occurred.
 Recent business ventures, job promotions, or even a recital by your eight year old niece.
 Any subject that will put a smile on people’s faces is ripe to be mentioned.

 If you are not aware of family history then get to know it well. talk to relatives who know your family’s history in great detail and take some notes.
 When looking for information about your family’s history, don’t go with vague questions.
 Focus on a single ancestor and ask specific questions about their education, occupation and any funny stories that the relative may be aware of.
 By asking specific questions, you will get very detailed historical information that you can use in the family newsletter.

 Birthday’s, Anniversaries, Etc.

 Towards the end of the year, include a birthday section in your newsletter.
 Every family member’s birthday should be mentioned along with contact information.
 This issue will be the one that most people stick to their refrigerators as it will provide a constant reminder of upcoming birthdays in the entire family.